 Sample Pay for Delete Letter

 Here's a sample pay for delete letter can be used to cleanup your credit report.
-Replace the bold items with your specific, personal and account information.
+Replace the bold items with your specific, personal account information.
 It will also be helpful to reword the letter to make it specific to your situation.
-Download the letter template (compatible with Google Docs and Word Online), or retype the text below into the software of your choice.
+Download the letter template (compatible with Google Docs and Word), or retype the text below into the software of your choice.

 Sample Pay for Delete Letter (Text Version)